Ground-glass opacity: Causes

 The differential diagnosis for ground-glass opacities is broad.
 General etiologies include infections, interstitial lung diseases, pulmonary edema, pulmonary hemorrhage, and neoplasm.
 A correlation of imaging with a patient's clinical features is useful in narrowing the diagnosis.
 GGOs can be seen in normal lungs.
 Upon expiration there is less air in the lungs, leading to a relative increase in density of the tissue, and thus increased attenuation on CT.
 Furthermore, when a patient lays supine for a CT scan, the posterior lungs are in a dependent position, causing partial collapse of the posterior alveoli.
 This leads to an increase in density of the tissue, resulting increased attenuation and a possible ground-glass appearance on CT.

 Infectious causes

 In the setting of pneumonia, the presence of GGO (as opposed to consolidation) is a useful diagnostic clue.
 Most bacterial infections lead to lobar consolidation, while atypical pneumonias may cause GGOs.
-It is important to note that while many of the pulmonary infections listed below may lead to GGOs, this does not occur in every case.
+While many of the pulmonary infections listed below may lead to GGOs, this does not occur in every case.

 High-Resolution CT image in a patient with Pneumocystis pneumonia infection showing ground-glass opacities.